nalxnet/LoRa-gpstrack/README.md

 Adjust the channel configuration if you use it outside EU.

+Compile the Arduino sketch.
+You need to install the libraries [TinyGPS](https://github.com/neosarchizo/TinyGPS) and [MCCI LoRaWAN LMIC Library](https://github.com/mcci-catena/arduino-lmic).
+Don't forget to configure the used LoRaWAN frequencies by commenting/uncommenting the corresponding line in project_config/lmic_project_config.h of the LMIC Library in your local libraries directory.
+For EU868, comment CFG_us915 and uncomment CFG_eu868.

+    #define CFG_eu868 1
+    //#define CFG_us915 1

 Program the application to your Arduino Uno.
-If you have problems while programming, try pressing the reset button of the Shield during programming.
+If you have problems while programming, remove the GPS RX/TX jumpers from the Dragino shield while programming.

 In The Things Network Console you can use this code to decode uplink messages: